Introduction

 7.1.
 Sustainability of Materials

-The Moondrop Chu 2, like many consumer electronics, raises questions about the sustainability of its materials and manufacturing processes.
-Users concerned with environmental impact have pointed out that the use of plastic components, non-recyclable packaging, and the potential for electronic waste are issues that need to be addressed.
+The Moondrop Chu 2, like most other consumer electronics, presents the issue of the sustainability of its materials and manufacturing processes.
+Users concerned with the environmental impact consider plastic components, non-recyclable packaging, and thus the possibility of electronic waste as issues they want dealt with.

 Impact:

-• Brand Image: Increasingly, consumers are considering a brand’s environmental practices when making purchasing decisions.
+Brand Image: More and more consumers want to account for a brand’s environmental practices before making purchasing decisions.

 Possible Solutions: